SepKfr/starburst_intern/README.md

 $ aws s3 mb s3://zeekdata
 ```
 2. Locate the directory where your dataset resides
-3. move your data to zeekdata bucket
+3. Move your data to zeekdata bucket
 ```
 aws s3 cp data s3://zeekdata --recursive
 ```